ava-labs/avalanche-docs/docs/tooling/cli-guides/setup-a-devnet.md

 +---------------------+------------------------------------------+----------------+---------+---------------+-----------------+---------+------------------+
 ```

-## Syncying the Subnet
+## Syncing the Subnet

-Next step is for the Devnet nodes to start keeping up to date with the subnet state, while executing the subnet Virtual Machine.
+Next step is for the Devnet nodes to start keeping up to date with the Subnet state, while executing the Subnet Virtual Machine.

 ```
 avalanche node sync <clusterName> <subnetName>